How to trade on Binance

 Copy and paste the Secret Key into Cryptowatch now — Binance will hide the key if you leave the page.
 If that happens, you will have to delete the key and start over.

-Next, copy and paste in the key labeled “API key”.
-Cryptowatch will then automatically attempt a connection to your Binance account.
+Next, copy and paste in the key labeled “API key” into the API Key field.
+Cryptowatch will then automatically attempt a connection to your Binance.com account.